luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-24-interface-segregation-principle.md

 	// No need for RemoveCharacterFromParty() method
 ```

-So, using two interfaces (`ICharacterCore` and `ICharacter`) instead of only one (`ICharacter`) let me implement the Die and party removal feature from only one place instead of several.
-There may be other approaches to avoid the repetition of the Die() implementation besides several interfaces but I'm satisfied with this one.
+Using two interfaces (`ICharacterCore` and `ICharacter`) instead of only one (`ICharacter`) let me implement the Die and party removal feature from only one place instead of several.
+There may be other approaches to avoid the repetition of the `Die()` implementation besides several interfaces but I'm satisfied with this one.

-Also, you may have noticed both Characters had the same Act() implementation, that was modified afterwards and moved to each different attack class, as well.
+Also, you may have noticed both Characters had the same `Act()` implementation.
+That method was modified afterwards and moved to each different attack class, as well.

-The following isn't related to the interfaces segregation principle but if you're curious about how the feature works entirely, this is the `Party` class:
+The following isn't related to the interface segregation principle but if you're curious about how the feature works entirely, this is the `Party` class:

 ```csharp
 public class Party